Effective resistivity in relativistic collisionless plasmoid-mediated reconnection: Acknowledgements

 \section{Acknowledgements}

 S.S.\ would like to thank Sasha Philippov, Hayk Hakobyan and Amir Levinson for their help.
 B.R.\ would additionally like to thank Amitava Bhattacharjee, Sasha Chernoglazov, and Elias Most for useful discussions.
-B.R.\ is supported by a Joint Princeton/Flatiron Postdoctoral Fellowship.
+Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51518.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 F.B.\ acknowledges support from the FED-tWIN programme (profile Prf-2020-004, project ``ENERGY'') issued by BELSPO.
 The use of the national computer facilities in this research was subsidized by NWO Domain Science under grant number 2021.001.
 The computational resources and services used in this work were partially provided by facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation; by the VSC (Flemish Supercomputer Center), funded by the Research Foundation Flanders (FWO) and the Flemish Government – department EWI.
-R.K. acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 833251 PROMINENT ERC-ADG 2018), internal funds KU Leuven project C14/19/089 TRACESpace and the Research Foundation Flanders (FWO) project G0B4521N on flares.
-L.S. acknowledges support from the Cottrell Scholars Award, DoE DE-SC0021254 and NSF AST-2108201.
+R.K.\ acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 833251 PROMINENT ERC-ADG 2018), internal funds KU Leuven project C14/19/089 TRACESpace and the Research Foundation Flanders (FWO) project G0B4521N on flares.
+L.S.\ acknowledges support from the Cottrell Scholars Award, DoE DE-SC0021254 and NSF AST-2108201.